CTRI offers train-the-trainer programs in public and on-site format.

 How Train-the-Trainer Benefits Organizations

-Long term, the train-the-trainer program is the most cost-effective method to train existing and new staff.
+The train-the-trainer program is the most cost-effective method to train existing and new staff over the long term.
 With a certified instructor on staff, organizations can offer as many workshops as needed throughout the year.

 Train-the-Trainer Program at a Glance